ellacrity/recoil-vscodium-theme/README.md

 ## Contributing

-Please visit the project [GitHub page][project-repo], open a new ticket that outlines the scope of your contribution(s) and be ready to discuss your changes.
+Please visit the project [Gitlab repository][project-repo], open a new ticket that outlines the scope of your contribution(s) and be ready to discuss your changes.
 I will respond to you as quickly as possible.
 Once your changes are approved, you can open a pull request and I will merge your contribution.